 Ligers and Tigons: Color and Markings

 Although the colorings and markings on a liger vs tigon appear similar, a trained eye can spot several critical differences between them.
 In general, the color of a liger is tawny orange and more similar in color to a lion than a tiger.
-They possess faint stripes on their backs and spots on the bellies.
+They possess faint stripes on their backs and spots on their bellies.
 Most of their markings appear black, brown, or a sandy-beige color.
 On the other hand, tigons appear more like their tiger fathers than lion mothers.
 Their coats are generally a darker orange color, and they possess darker stripes on their back than a liger.
 A tigon typically sports a white belly covered in spots and displays darker, more prominent markings than the rosettes on a liger.

 Ligers and Tigons: Mane

 Male ligers and tigons both possess the potential to grow manes.
 However, this does not mean that their manes always appear noticeable.
 In addition, there is no guarantee that some males will develop a mane.
 For example, there exist male ligers both with and without manes.
-If a liger does grow a mane, it will not grow as complete as a typical lion’s mane.
+If a liger does grow a mane, it will not grow as completely as a typical lion’s mane.
 For example, the largest liger in the world, Hercules, does not possess a mane.
 When a liger does grow a man, it will usually appear in the same color as their body.
 On the other hand, a tigon almost always grows a mane.
-That said, its mane appears more similar to the ruff of a tiger and does not grow as complete as a lion’s mane.
+That said, its mane appears more similar to the ruff of a tiger and does not grow as completely as a lion’s mane.

 Ligers and Tigons: Health Issues